GIST-NJU/RestCT/README.md

 python src/restct.py --swagger demo_server/swagger.json --dir demo_server/results
 ```

-During the testing process, the console will print information like the followings (the testing process will terminate in about one minute):
+The testing process is expected to terminate in about one minute.
+During this process, the console will print information like the followings:

 ```
 2022-01-25 15:25:55.808 | INFO     | - operations: 6